 - Cut the mini peppers in half lengthwise.
 I leave the stem but you can cut it off if you wish.
 Remove seeds and membranes - remove those with a paring knife.12 ounce sweet peppers mini

 - Place the peppers in a large bowl.
 Toss them with olive oil, salt, pepper, garlic, and oregano.
 Arrange the seasoned mini peppers in a single layer on the prepared baking sheet.
 Bake them until tender, about 20 minutes.
-Set aside to cool2 tbsp extra virgin olive oil, 1 pinch garlic clove, 1/2 tsp Oregano, fresh, 1 pinch sea salt, fine ground, 1 pinch black pepper, ground
+Set aside to cool2 tbsp extra virgin olive oil, 1 pinch garlic clove, 1/2 tsp oregano, fresh, 1 pinch sea salt, 1 pinch black pepper, ground

 Nutrition information is calculated using an ingredient database and should be considered an estimate